 While I was busy insisting I was going to sand and varnish these floorboards, everyone around me was trying to convince me that carpet was a better choice.
 I totally understand the appeal of carpets – it would’ve saved us about a week of sanding and varnishing, as well as adding softness and warmth to the room.
 Carpets are available in such a huge range of colours, patterns and textures now so you can find something to compliment your decor or really make a statement.
 Adding soft carpet can really change the feel of a room, as well as alter the acoustics which can be useful with noisy kids around.
 The downsides of course are the inevitable spills and stains that are common with children (and clumsy adults – me), and the need to ban slime and play dough from the house because they are so impossible to clean off of fabrics.

 If the risk of spills and stains is enough to put you off carpet, but you don’t have original floorboards hiding away (or you do but you can’t be bothered to spend time sanding them), then why not look into other ways to get high quality wooden flooring.
-Whether you opt for something like laminate, engineered wood or LVT (which we opted for in the living room), the options are really endless.
+Whether you opt for something like laminate, engineered wood or LVT (which we opted for in the living room), the options are really endless and maintaining wood flooring is easy.
 This gives you all the benefits of a wipe clean wooden floor, and all the choice you could wish for, for a variety of budgets.
 If you want to soften the affect with more textures you could add a pretty rug – which is easier to wash and much easier to change than carpet.

 A less common option, but something that I think is a great fun option especially for a kid’s room is coloured vinyl – either a sheet or tiles.
 Whether you opt for a fun pattern or a bright and bold colour, it could really add something different to the room.
 Durable, wipe-able and something a bit unique – I think this could be a really cool way to decorate a kid’s or teen’s bedroom.
 There’s some really awesome vinyl patterns out there now, and now that I’m moving on to decorating the bathroom and kitchen I’ll definitely be taking a closer look at vinyl options.